Oviedo: Traditions

+Sport

 Formula One

-The most famous athlete from Oviedo is 2005 and 2006 Formula One world champion Fernando Alonso, famous for being Spain's only Formula One title winner, having raced for teams like Minardi, Renault, Ferrari, McLaren and Alpine.
+The most famous athlete from Oviedo is 2005 and 2006 Formula One world champion Fernando Alonso, famous for being Spain's only Formula One title winner, having raced for Minardi, Renault, Ferrari, McLaren, Alpine, and Aston Martin.
 Alonso has his official career and life museum, together with a karting circuit designed by himself, in Llanera, nearby Oviedo.